Dark Knights of Steel: Main plot

-On the orders of Queen Lara, Harley goes to the Lady of the Forest and asks that she help defend the kingdom.
+On the orders of Queen Lara, Harley goes to the Pamela Isley, the Lady of the Forest and asks that she help defend the kingdom.
 Though critical of the El family, the Lady relents and says that she would do anything for Harley.
 She then apprehends Diana, who reveals that she needs to talk to Zala, who then arrives with Kal.
 Diana tells Zala that she has been accused of murdering Prince Jacob, which she denies, and explains that the Amazons will stand with the Kingdom of Storms in the war.
-Bruce and Alfred return to the castle and Bruce confesses the truth of his parentage to Kal-El.
-Kal then takes the kryptonite and stabs Bruce with it, claiming there can be no challengers to his family's rule.
+Bruce and Alfred return to the castle and Bruce confesses the truth of his parentage to Kal-El, who then stabs him with kryptonite to preserve his family's claim to the throne.
 Bruce is later found, barely alive, by two peasants, Jonathan and Martha Kent, and is taken to their home.

 At the Pierce's castle, Constantine uses alcohol to numb the death of King Jefferson, whom he loved.
-His assistant, Timothy tries to comfort him and Constantine states that he knows he is a spy for Bruce and that he deliberately fed him misinformation.
+His apprentice Timothy Hunter tries to comfort him and Constantine states that he knows he is a spy for Bruce and that he deliberately fed him misinformation.
 Timothy questions why Constantine told him about the magical assassin and works out that, while he believes in his prophecy that the Els are dangerous, he does not want to start a war.
-Constantine attacks Timothy and exposes him to Princess Jennifer, though convinces her not to kill him.
+Constantine attacks Timothy and leaves him to the mercy of the enchanted Princess Jennifer Pierce.
 Jennifer tells Timothy to leave and warns him that war is coming.
 Timothy reports to the court and states that Jefferson was murdered by Zala, who denies this.
 When everyone is gone, General Waller tells Lara that, if Hippolyta were to die, Diana would become Queen of the Amazons and that her love for Zala would prevent the Amazon army from siding with the Kingdom of Storms.
 Constantine summons the demon Etrigan and asks to speak to his human host Ra's al Ghul in the hope that he can resurrect Jefferson.
-Ra's explains that the body is too damaged but that he will revive Prince Jacob in exchange for information on the Titans.
+Ra's explains that the body is too damaged but that he will revive Prince Jacob in exchange for information on Constantine's former wards, the Titans.
 Kal-El flies to Amazonia to try and clear his sister's name and prevent war but Hippolyta stabs him with a magical sword and imprisons him.
-Lois comes to his cell and tells him that, while she has always defended the Els, the Queen no longer listens to her and that the Amazon ships have already set sail.
+Lois comes to his cell to reveal that Amazonian ships are already enroute to the kingdom.